atallah3/security-study-logs/Basics/README.md

 # Basics
-  A structured collection of my study notes, summaries, tools, and resources — covering Networking, Linux, Object-Oriented Programming (OOP), and HTML/CSS.
+  A structured collection of my study notes, summaries, tools, and resources — covering Basic Concepts.
 Organized for learning, quick revision, and future reference.
 ---

   ## Index